aptos-labs/developer-docs/docs/indexer/legacy/indexer-fullnode.md

 # Run an Aptos Indexer

-:::danger On macOS with Apple silicon only
+:::danger On macOS with Apple Silicon only
-The below installation steps are verified only on macOS with Apple silicon.
+The below installation steps are verified only on macOS with Apple Silicon.
 They might require minor tweaking when running on other builds.
 :::

 ## Summary